-We control for school resources and inputs by including measures of the number of pupils in the school, the pupil/teacher ratio, and a dummy to capture schools that select pupils partially based on academic merits.
+based on academic merits.
 More detailed controls for pupil characteristics depend on the data available for each country.
-These include the proportion of pupils who are: female, non-white pupils, who do not speak the national language as their primary language, and who are eligible for free school meals (a standard poverty measure).
-We consider specifications that estimate equation (1) by pooling across all countries and using only basic controls for pupil composition and by disaggregating by country where we can control for pupil composition in finer detail (at the cost of smaller sample sizes).
+These include the proportion of pupils who are female, non-white, who do not speak the national language as their primary language, and who are eligible for free school meals (a standard poverty measure).
+We consider specifications that estimate equation (1) by pooling across all countries and using only basic controls for pupil composition, but we also show specifications where we estimate the equation separately for each country where we can control for pupil composition in finer detail (at the cost of smaller sample sizes).
 Finally, some specifications control for survey measurement error by including interviewer dummies, a subjective interview reliability indicator coded by the interviewer, the day of the week, time in which the interview took place and interview duration.

 We have a sample of just over 1,000 schools when we estimate equation (1).
-This smaller sample size is mainly because we do not have access to school level performance data in Italy and Germany.20 However, we do find a positive relationship between the average PISA pupil performance score and the average management score in German regions (correlation of 0.65, significant at the 10% level) and Italian regions (correlation of 0.63, significant at the 5% level).21 In a companion paper, Di Liberto, Schivardi and Sulis (2013) find a positive and weakly significant association between nationally-tested math exams outcomes in Italy and our management measures.
+This smaller sample size is mainly because we do not have access to school level performance data in Italy and Germany.22 However, we do find a positive relationship between the average PISA pupil performance score and the average management score in German regions (correlation of 0.65, significant at the 10% level) and Italian regions (correlation of 0.63, significant at the 5% level).23